-- 5.1 There has been consultation with Link Asset Services, Treasury Management Advisors. - The presentation of the Treasury Management Review 2020/21 to the Audit Committee for detailed scrutiny on 29 June 2021 was in compliance with the requirements of the CIPFA Code of Practice.
-The report is now presented to Cabinet for approval and for commending to Council for its approval.
+- 5.1 There has been consultation with Link Asset Services, Treasury Management Advisors. - 5.2 The presentation of the Treasury Management Review 2020/21 to the Audit Committee for detailed scrutiny on 29 June 2021 was in compliance with the requirements of the CIPFA Codes of Practice.
+The report was then presented to Cabinet for approval on 23 August 2021.
+Cabinet was content to commend the report to Council for its approval. - 5.3 Approval by Council will complete the compliance with the CIPFA Codes of Practice for 2020/21.